Research collaborators

 Collaboration: Machine-learning models and informatics for large-scale materials simulations

-Dr. Lee Giyeok 이기역
+Dr. Giyeok Lee 이기역

 Condensed Matter Theory (CMT) Group, School of Physics, University of Sydney, Sydney, Australia